FINANCIAL ASSISTANCE MISSION STATEMENT

 VOUCHER ASSISTANCE PROGRAM

-Applicants must be 18 years of age or older and the household income cannot exceed 80% of U.S. median income limits, as published by the U.S. Department of Housing and Urban Development.
-For more information please click the link below to read the full policy.
+Eligible applicants are Native American, 18 years of age or older, residents of Osage County and the household income cannot exceed 80% of U.S. median income limits, as published by the U.S. Department of Housing and Urban Development.
+For more information, please click the link below to read the full policy.

 It is the policy of the Osage Nation Executive Branch that all complaints filed by constituents of the Osage Nation receive prompt and careful attention, and receive a timely response.
 Some complaints may be referred directly to the Osage Nation Attorney General while others will be investigated by the Executive Branch.
 In either case, constituents will be notified of the status of their complaint within thirty (30) business days of receipt.